Sinisa Bjelic, Ph.D.

 Dick has a Master of Science in Chemical Biology, which he attained at Linköping University.
 In his Master’s thesis at Linköping University Hospital, in Dr. Ghafouri’s group, he studied the proteome of women suffering from chronic trapezius muscle pain.
 The master program specialization Protein Science and Technology opened his eyes to protein engineering, which he now have good use of in his doctoral project, where he is studying protein-protein interactions to a receptor, using computational methods in combination with experimental methods.

-Lina Jansson, student
+Lina Jansson, research scientist

 Emma Malmberg, Bachelor’s student